What is a savings account?

 Can I change my mind about opening a savings account once I've applied?

 Of course you can.
-If you're not completely happy with your choice, you have the right to cancel within 14 calendar days (excluding public holidays) of your receipt of your confirmation letter from Newcastle Building Society.
+If you're not completely happy with your choice, you have the right to cancel within 14 calendar days (excluding public holidays) from the date shown on your welcome letter from Newcastle Building Society.
 Any requests to cancel must be made in writing to the Society's Principal Office.
-If you decide to cancel, the Society will send a cheque to cover your original investment, plus any interest earned.
-Interest will be paid at prevailing Nova Plus rates, subject to the deduction of the lower rate of tax (currently 20%).
+If you decide to cancel, the Society will send a cheque to cover your original investment.
 This right can be exercised regardless of the notice period applicable to the account.

 Can children open savings accounts?